tiry/nuxeo-helm-chart/README.md

     - `<tenant>-` prefix for Elasticsearch indexes
     - `<tenant>-` prefix for Kafka topic

-The assumtion is that the Shared Storage is deployed first and then the Nuxeo tenants are deployed.
+The assumption is that the Shared Storage is deployed first, and then the Nuxeo tenants are deployed.

 ### Tenant deployment

 Each tenant is the deployment of a new namespace containing Nuxeo pods.

-The Nuxeo pods are running a custom Nuxeo image that contains the tenant specific set of packages and configuration.
-Here, in the provided examples, all tenants run basically the same image and simply have a different `tenantId` but nothing prevent to change the deployed image in the `tennants/*-values.yaml`.
+The Nuxeo pods are running a custom Nuxeo image that contains the tenant-specific set of packages and configuration.
+Here, in the provided examples, all tenants run the same image and only differ by a 'tenantId' property (visible on the login screen)
+However, nothing prevents changing the deployed image in the `tennants/*-values.yaml` : for example, this is the case for the `nuxeo-nev` tenant that uses an image with the ARender connector.

-Currently, the service account used by the Nuxeo tenant to access the Storage Services is expected to have the rights to creaate DB, and indexes.
+Currently, the service account used by the Nuxeo tenant to access the Storage Services is expected to have the rights to create DB, and indexes.

-When generating the deployment template for a trenant, the values will be take from:
+When generating the deployment template for a tenant, the values will be taken from:

- - the default `values.yaml`
+ - the default `values.yaml` from the chart
+ - the `nuxeo-shared-values.yaml`
- - the `nuxeo-shared-values.yaml` for the configuration shared between tenants of the same cluster
+    - for the configuration shared between tenants of the same cluster
+ - the `<tenantId>-values.yaml`
- - the `<tenantId>-values.yaml` for the configuration specific to a tenant
+    - for the configuration specific to a tenant

 ### Ingress

-For each tenant, we deploy (in the same namespace) an ingress that will accept request for hostname `<tenantId>.domain.com`.
+For each tenant, we deploy (in the same namespace) an ingress that will accept requests for hostname `<tenantId>.domain.com`.

 ## Deploy